espocrm/documentation/docs/administration/entity-manager.md

 #### One-to-One Right

-The *Link* field on one side, *Link-One* on another.
+The *Link* field will be created in the current (edited) entity type, the *Link-One* field – in the foreign entity type.

 #### One-to-One Left

 The same as previous but vice versa.
+The *Link* field will be created in the foreign entity type.

 #### Children-to-Parent